anexia-it/vue-ui-components/docs/AnxModal.md

 ```

-Note that the modal will also be closed when a user clicks outside of the modal.
+__Note:__ The modal will also be closed when a user clicks outside of the modal.

 You can also use the built-in confirmation.
 You just have to set the **confirm** property.
 The example below show a simple confirmation modal.